panter/blog.panter.ch/source/2015-09-08-meteor-and-three-js.html.markdown

 ~~~

-### In detail: the *change*-callback
+### In detail: the *changed*-callback

-The changed-callback will notify us on documents that have been changed in the database.
-We simply copy the changed properties onto the THREE.js-object (again with *deepSet*).
+The `changed`-callback will notify us about documents that have been changed in the database.
+We simply copy the changed properties onto the THREE.js-object (again with `deepSet`).

 ~~~